lukec00per/after-tax-return-calculator/README.md

 # After-Tax Return Calculator

 This professional web application allows users to calculate their after-tax return on investment.
 Users can input an initial amount, a pre-tax rate of return, and various tax rates at the federal, state, and local levels.
-The application supports multiple tax scenarios to compare and contrast how taxation rates affect the final amount.

 ## Table of Contents